alessandrosp/alexander/README.md

 Done.
 It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
 The returned DataFrame has the same index and columns names as the input.

-### KernelCenterer

-Not implemented yet.

 ### Imputer

 Done.
 It behaves as in scikit-learn except for the fact both transform() and fit_transform() return pd.DataFrame().

+### KernelCenterer

+Not implemented yet.

+### LabelBinarizer

+Not implemented yet.

+### LabelEncoder

+Not implemented yet.

+### MultiLabelBinarizer

+Not implemented yet.

 ### MaxAbsScaler

 Done.
 It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling or normalization, so parameter *copy* is de facto always set to True.

+### MinMaxScaler

+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling or normalization, so parameter *copy* is de facto always set to True.

+### Normalizer

-Note: Alexander does not allow inplace scaling, so parameter *copy* is de facto always set to True.
+Done.
+It behaves as in scikit-learn except for the fact that transform(), inverse_transform() and fit_transform() return pd.DataFrame().
+Note: Alexander does not allow inplace scaling or normalization, so parameter *copy* is de facto always set to True.

 ### OneHotEncoder